sfxcode/vite-primevue-starter/README.md

 Install node:

-Latest node LTS vesion reqired (16)
+Latest node LTS version is required (16)
+Use node manager like nvm to install.

 Install pnpm: